U.S. Cultures and Communities and International Perspectives

 12. Meeting the requirements.

-Once a student has met the U.S. Cultures and Communities (formerly U.S. Diversity) and/or the International Perspectives requirements of their currently declared major, the requirement is satisfied for their degree requirement.
+Once a student has met the U.S. Cultures and Communities and/or the International Perspectives requirements of their currently declared major, the requirement is satisfied for their degree requirement.
 If they subsequently change majors, where the requirements may be different, the requirement has been fulfilled and additional courses in this area are not needed.